guzey/guzey.github.io1/_posts/2017-07-29-philosophers-for-sale.md

 "Hermes, money, and everybody who is present here."
 "Is there anybody here?"
 "Once I send you to roll millstones, you'll instantly feel who's a slave here and who's not!"
 "Enough arguing!", Hermes interrupts them, "You walk with your owner, and those who haven't bought anything, come here tomorrow.
 Today we were selling philosophers, while tomorrow we'll be selling artisans, peasants, and tradesmen.
 Maybe they'll make better teachers of life?"

----

-This play was written by Lucian.
-I felt that all its existing English translations are rather boring, so I translated the Russian version by Mikhail Gasparov, as presented in his book Занимательная Греция (not translated into English, unfortunately), which itself is quite a liberal translation of the original play.